 You don’t need a lot of space to make you happy

 Most people tell me they could never live in 300 square feet.
 People do it in New York all the time, and we have the great outdoors.
-I am sitting outside writing this, looking at nature enjoying the birds.
+I am sitting outside writing this, looking at nature and enjoying the birds.
 We spend most of our time outside exploring.
 So our little house doesn’t bother me.

 This one shocked me and the girls.
 I am from the south and it only snows once every 10 years.
 So when we were 6,400 feet up on a mountain in Organ and it snow in July for 3 days I was shocked.
-Still am and the people back home still don’t believe me, so cool to witness first hand.
+Still am and the people back home still don’t believe me, so cool to witness firsthand.

-No matter what state, town or city kids can be mean to homeschoolers and you just have to learn to take it with a grain of salt and keep on swimming
+No matter what state, town, or city kids can be mean to homeschoolers and you just have to learn to take it with a grain of salt and keep on swimming

 I was thinking of the movie, “Dori”, but really kids are mean no matter where you go.
 My kids were called city kids because they knew big words, my thought was what the heck are they teaching them in “normal school”.
 We teach our kids how to handle comments and that everyone needs to not let it bother them and just keep swimming.
-Most kids are super nice, we just happen to run into some very unlikable ones.
+Most kids are super nice, we just happen to run into some very unlikeable ones.